MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IV-Federal-Crop-Insurance-Corporation-Department-Agriculture/part-457-Common-Crop-Insurance-Regulations/section-457.113.md

 ##### § 457.113 Coarse grains crop insurance provisions. #####

-The Coarse Grains Crop Insurance Provisions for the 2021 and succeeding crop years are as follows:
+The Coarse Grains Crop Insurance Provisions for the 2022 and succeeding crop years are as follows:

 United States Department of AgricultureFederal Crop Insurance CorporationCoarse Grains Crop Provisions1.
 Definitions

 *Coarse grains.* Corn, grain sorghum, and soybeans.

-*Following another crop (FAC).* A cropping practice, as defined in the Special Provisions, in which a crop is planted following another crop.
+*Following another crop (FAC).* A cropping practice, as specified in the Special Provisions, in which a crop is planted following another crop.

 *Grain sorghum.* The crop defined as sorghum under the United States Grain Standards Act.

-*Harvest.* Combining, threshing, or picking the insured crop for grain, or cutting for hay, silage, or fodder.
+*Harvest.* Combining, threshing, or picking the insured crop for grain, or cutting for hay, silage, earlage, snaplage, or fodder.

 *Local market price.* The cash grain price per bushel for the U.S. No. 2 yellow corn, U.S. No. 2 grain sorghum, or U.S. No. 1 soybeans, offered by buyers in the area in which you normally market the insured crop.
 The local market price will reflect the maximum limits of quality deficiencies allowable for the U.S. No. 2 grade for yellow corn and grain sorghum, or U.S. No. 1 grade for soybeans.
 Factors not associated with grading under the Official United States Standards for Grain, including but not limited to protein and oil, will not be considered.

 *Not following another crop (NFAC*).
-A cropping practice, as defined in the Special Provisions, in which a crop is planted not following another crop.
+A cropping practice, as specified in the Special Provisions, in which a crop is planted not following another crop.

 *Planted acreage.* In addition to the definition contained in the Basic Provisions, coarse grains must initially be planted in rows, unless otherwise provided by the Special Provisions, actuarial documents, or by written agreement.